Trailfinders: Awards

+Political donations

+Trailfinders donated £1,000,000 to Britain Stronger in Europe, the lead campaign group for the 'Remain' side in the 2016 referendum on the United Kingdom's membership of the European Union.
+In 2018 and 2019, Trailfinders donated over £600,000 to the Conservative Party.
+In June 2025, Trailfinders donated £250,000 to David Davis MP to support his campaigning activity to prevent veterans of the UK armed forces from being prosecuted for historic crimes.

 Ownership

 Trailfinders was founded by Mike Gooley who is also the owner and executive chairman.

 Gooley was named Entrepreneur of the Year in the Consumer Services category at the inaugural EY National Entrepreneur of the Year awards in December 1999.
 In 2006 he was appointed a CBE for his services to the Travel Industry and to charity.
 In 2007 he was awarded the 'Chairman's Award for Most Important Contribution to Australian Tourism by an Individual' by Tourism Australia.
 In 2018 the Sunday Times Rich List named him as the UK's 21st most generous giver to charity.
-He was granted the rank of Knight Batchelor for services to Business and Charity in the Queen's 2021 Birthday Honours List.
+He was granted the rank of Knight Bachelor for services to Business and Charity in the Queen's 2021 Birthday Honours List.